nothaldir/nothaldir/README.md

 ## Hi there 👋

 Front-end web developer based in Paris.
-Studied at [HETIC](https://www.hetic.net/), and currently working at [AKQA](https://www.akqa.com/) Paris.
+Studied at [HETIC](https://www.hetic.net/), and previously worked at [AKQA](https://www.akqa.com/) Paris.

 Loves to work with Vue and creating awesome design systems.